thctlo/IKEv2-setup/README.md

 ## What?

+This is not a working script, this is a work in progress to support Debian Stretch also.
 A Bash script that takes Ubuntu Server 17.10 (and probably also 17.04 or 16.10, but these are no longer tested) from clean install to production-ready IKEv2 VPN with strongSwan.
 Comments and pull requests welcome.

 ### VPN server